Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Scenarios for the MiniBooNE excess

-1. The proton beam energy, $E \sim 8$ GeV, restricts the mass scale of new particles to be at most around few GeV.
+1. The proton beam energy, $E \sim 8$ GeV, restricts the mass scale of new particles to be at most around a few GeV.
 Since charged particles at this mass scale are excluded, the new particles should be electrically neutral.\\

-2. Number of events in the excess with respect to the one of $\nu_\mu$ and $\nu_e$ CC events reads
+2. The numbers of excess events as compared to the $\nu_\mu-$ and $\nu_e-$CC events equal

-Therefore, the processes which lead to the excess should not be rare (the yield should be comparable with the yield of usual neutrinos unless we assume that $X$ has strong interaction). \\
+Therefore the processes, which lead to the excess, should not be very rare.
+In fact, the yield should be comparable with the yield of usual neutrinos unless we assume that $X$ has strong interaction. \\

-3. The excess disappears in the beam dump run~\cite{Aguilar-Arevalo:2018wea}: In this run according to number of POT about 30 events should have been produced but no excess was observed.\\
+3. The excess is absent in the beam-dump run~\cite{Aguilar-Arevalo:2018wea}: In this run according to number of POT about 30 events should be produced, but no excess was observed.\\

-4. Comparison of the excess in $\nu$ and $\bar{\nu}$ modes (horn polarities) corresponds to what is expected for usual neutrinos. \\
+4. The ratio of excesses in $\nu$ and $\bar{\nu}$ modes (horn polarities) corresponds to what is expected for usual neutrinos. \\

-\emph{The implications of these results follow:}\\
+The implications of these results follow. \\

 {\bf From the source side:} In general, $X_s$ can be produced

 \begin{itemize}